CorBer/waveSharp/README.md

 report your issues using https://github.com/CorBer/waveSharp/issues

 # made by
-The development of this release of waveSharp was done by Cor Berrevoets in close collaboration with:
+The development of the 0.2 release of waveSharp was done by Cor Berrevoets in close collaboration with:

 - Grant Blair